saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 </div>

 ### Create a local project folder
 :white_check_mark: We recommend using `Documents/GitHub/Sauder-Learning-Services` to store all projects.
 If you haven't already, create a GitHub folder in Documents, and a Sauder-Learning-Services folder within.

+- Documents can be easily found in the File Explorer (Windows) or Finder (macOS) as it is one of the default user directories.

 ### Downloading a Project (GitHub Desktop)

-There are several options for getting projects from https://github.com/saud-learning-services to your local machine.
-Below are two options based on where you want to start: You can either 1.
-Start from GitHub Desktop or 2.
-Start from GitHub Organization (i.e. https://github.com/saud-learning-services)
+There are several options for getting projects from [Sauder LS repositories](https://github.com/saud-learning-services) to your local machine.
+Below are two options based on where you want to start.
+You can either:
+- a.
+Start from GitHub Desktop OR
+- b.
+Start from GitHub Organization (i.e. [a Sauder LS repository](https://github.com/saud-learning-services)) Your choice!
+There is no right or wrong, and both choices accomplish the same task.

-#### :white_check_mark: 1.
+#### :white_check_mark: a.
 Start from GitHub Desktop
 Select **Clone a Repository from the Internet...** You will be prompted to sign in using your GitHub login.

 Once finished, under **Clone a Repository**, select the **URL** tab